Valera-Filimonov/table-users/README.md

-# Application for managing user records
+# Application for managing user records in table

 You can view the application on the website: